To register a business name online in Nigeria is something that anyone who wants to start a reputable business must do.

 Registering your business grants you the right to operate it.

-Furthermore, the certificate of incorporation provides a good reputation as well as legal recognition for a small business in Nigeria.
+The certificate of incorporation provides an excellent reputation and legal recognition for a small business in Nigeria.

 2. Reputation with Customers